 We had our first introductory meeting this morning, and it was so energizing and inspiring to imagine all of the tasks she could begin doing to take my business to the next level.
 While I will be asking her to perform some tasks that are relatively simple (i.e. organizing receipts, looking back at hours worked by project), I also have some higher level, innovative work in mind (i.e. researching other blogs in technical communication and healthcare writing, informing me about new research in public health).
 I’m excited that my assistant is currently pursuing a Master’s degree in Global Challenges, which involves one year of intensive study on global health.
 So my hope is that she will be inspired to tell me about interesting new lines of research!

 If you are a small business owner, especially of a writing-based consultancy, looking to clear your mind from some of the business-related tasks in front of you, I highly recommend bringing on an assistant.
+Obviously, I am still handling the most serious parts of my business.
+For example, I’m currently looking at how to offer health insurance to my employees.
+But the fact I have an assistant to do the work I previously haven’t had time for not only means I have less of a workload but the quality of the work will be better.
 Here are some of the first tasks I will be asking my assistant to accomplish:

 1. Create standard work for business outreach.
 She’ll be helping me design email templates that introduce prospective clients to my business and give them a sense of what I can provide.